 Welcome to Morgan Offshore Wind Project

-This project is being brought forward as a joint venture between bp and Energie Baden-Württemberg AG (EnBW).
+This project is being brought forward as a joint venture of bp and Energie Baden-Württemberg AG (EnBW).

 About bp